yannikmotzet/bagman/README.md

     bagman CLI

     positional arguments:
-      {upload,add,delete,remove,exist}
+      {upload,add,update,delete,remove,exist,metadata}
-        upload              upload a recording to storage (optional: add to database) add                 add a recording to database
-        delete              delete a recording from storage (optional: remove from database) remove              remove a recording from database
+        upload              upload local recording to storage (optional: add to database) add                 add a recording to database or update existing one update              update an existing recording in database delete              delete a recording from storage (optional: remove from database) remove              remove a recording from database
-        exist               check if recording exists in storage and database
+        exist               check if recording exists in storage and database metadata            (re)generate metadata file for a local recording

     options:
       -h, --help            show this help message and exit